-At a time when so much ugliness is on display daily in our country, it heartens me that there are many, many others who are indeed enlightened, learning, and actively trying to combat and challenge outdated and false notions about race, history and identity.
+At a time when so much ugliness is on display daily in our country, it heartens me that there are others who are enlightened and willing to learn.
+There are people trying to challenge outdated and false notions about race, history and identity.
 I thank you for that.

 Transcriptions are nice, but the original images are even better.
-Can you imagine the resource that Ancestry.com could become for those researching enslaved people if everyone started to do that?
+Can you imagine the resource that Ancestry.com could be for those researching enslaved people if everyone started to do that?
 Powerful.
-Think about it.

 Next, I want to provide an overview of some general concepts of slave research that you may find helpful.